Shrimp Linguine with White Wine and Tomatoes

 I always have shrimp waiting in the freezer that I can thaw quickly under running water, and many of the other ingredients involved can be swapped out, depending on what you have on hand.

-Add lots of minced garlic and toss:
+- Add lots of minced garlic cloves and toss:

-Shrimp and garlic are great friends when it comes to flavor affinities.
+- Shrimp and garlic are great friends when it comes to flavor affinities.

-Remove the shrimp from the pan, then add some chopped tomatoes:
+- Remove the shrimp from the pan, then add some chopped tomatoes:

-Saute the tomatoes for a minute or two until slightly softened, then deglaze the pan with white wine:
+- Saute the tomatoes for a minute or two until slightly softened, then deglaze the pan with white wine:

 Stuffed Shells, Lasagna, and Mac and Cheese Bites are a few of my other favorite pasta recipes.
 Enjoy!